sous-chefs/openssh/README.md

 - `Hash` attributes are meant to used with `ssh_config` namespace to create host-specific configurations.
 The keys of the `Hash` will be used as the `Host` entries and their associated entries as the configuration values.
 - All the values in openssh are commented out in the `attributes/default.rb` file for a base starting point.
 - There is one special attribute name, which is `match`.
 This is not included in the default template like the others. `node['openssh']['server']['match']` must be a Hash, where the key is the match pattern criteria and the value should be a Hash of normal keywords and values.
 The same transformations listed above apply to these keywords.
 See examples below.
+    - To get improved sorting of match items, you can prefix the key with a number.
+See examples below.

 ## Dynamic ListenAddress